Ewan-Roberts/Jarvis/README.md

 'halt'
 return false

+For example: "bedroom {on}", "bedroom {turn on}", "bedroom {start}" would all turn the light on.

-## Example
+## Example Of Combined Functionality

 [![Some functions together](https://img.youtube.com/vi/FZidrpRyMmw/0.jpg)](http://www.youtube.com/watch?v=FZidrpRyMmw)

-## Commands
+## Command List

 ```
 'what is the weather'
 ```
 [![Some functions together](https://img.youtube.com/vi/MQJssPOCcvs/0.jpg)](http://www.youtube.com/watch?v=MQJssPOCcvs)

-Reads out the weather for the day and displayed the weeks weather on the front end
+Reads out the weather for the day and displays the weeks weather on the front end

 ```
 'bedroom ' BOOL STATEMENT || 'bathroom ' BOOL STATEMENT || 'lights ' BOOL STATEMENT